MW 25x6 / N38 - neodymium magnet

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Significant importance in the industry of new technologies – find application in computer drives, electric drive mechanisms, medical apparatus or very highly developed apparatuses.
+- Wide application in advanced technologically fields – are used in computer drives, electric drive mechanisms, medical apparatus or other advanced devices.

 Disadvantages of neodymium magnets: